markh-de/KiVar/README.md

 In a default choice definition, all arguments are treated like right of the colon (see above).
 Default values and options are handled differently:

- * **Values** listed in a default choice definition apply to _all choices that do not contain a value assignment_.
-A default choice definition _must_ contain exactly one value.
-Specific (non-default) choice definitions do not require to contain a value, as they can inherit the value from the default choice and just override the options.
+ * A **Value** listed in a default choice definition applies to _all choices that do not contain a value assignment_.
+That is, a specific choice without a value inherits the value of the default choice, if provided.
  * **Options** listed in a default choice definition apply to _all choices that are not defined in the current variation rule_.
 That is, if a specific choice is defined, that definition _always_ overrides all options of the default choice definition.
 Options specified in the default choice definition will _not_ be inherited by specific (non-default) choices that are defined in any way inside the same variation rule definition, but only by choices that are exclusively declared (and defined) by _other_ rules (i.e., rules applied to _other components_, but referring to the same variation aspect).

 _Example:_ Assuming a rule for symbol A: `EXAMPLE, default_a, CHOICE1 : val_a1, CHOICE2 : val_a2, CHOICE3 : -dnp` and a rule for symbol B: `EXAMPLE, default_b -dnp, CHOICE2 : val_b2, CHOICE3 : val_b3 -dnp`, the following values and options would be used for each of the resulting three choices :